Are you feeling disconnected from your spirit, from the spirit of community, and from the spirit of Earth?

-Due to overwhelming interest, we have lifted the age suggestion.
+Due to overwhelming interest, we have lifted the age limit.
 This is in the theme of reaching across all lines that divide.
 Our programs are becoming increasingly intergenerational, international, and in all ways deeply unifying.
 This is what our world is calling for more now than ever.
 If the program calls to you, we welcome you to reach out.

 These young adults arrive with deep concerns about the limits and unintended consequences of our current industrial-growth society and eager to explore new forms of living that honor nature’s wise design.
 Together, we are committed to honoring the sacred interconnectedness of life through relationships with land, ourselves and all beings.